-Welcome to the Montgomery County Fire and Rescue Service
+Welcome to Montgomery County Fire & Rescue

 On behalf of the men and women of the MCFRS, I am proud to introduce you to one of the largest combination (career and volunteer personnel) fire-rescue agencies in the nation.
 We are located just north and west of our nation’s capitol protecting over one million residents in 500 square miles.